Who makes the best chicharron in Miami? I get that question a lot. Another favorite is there are no chicharrones near me.

 5721 W Flagler Street

 I eat from Galindo’s frequently, aka at least once a week.
 It’s my go-to Cuban restaurant.
-When I need some snacks to watch a movie or a UFC event, only a bag of their chicharrones will do.
-Well, that and a handful of their croquetas too.
+Only a bag of their chicharrones will do when I need some snacks to watch a movie or a UFC event; well, that and a handful of their croquetas too.

 Luis Galindo Latin American